5 Stages of Programming Languages

 As we’ve mentioned, Babbage never got to build his Analytical Language.
 Nonetheless, the 20th century brought Babbage and Lovelace’s work to fruition.
 As far as we know them today, the first step to programming was through low-level languages.
 Within this, the first programmable computer was the Z1, designed in 1936 by Konrad Zuse.
 As a standard, low-level programming languages are machine-oriented.
 Moreover, programmers need extensive knowledge of hardware and its configuration to use them.
 There are two types of low-level languages: machine codes and assembly languages.

-If we want a comprehensive knowledge and understanding, we must mention machine codes.
-As a start point, machine code, or machine language, is the elemental language of computers.
-Besides being the lowest level of programming detail a programmer can see, it’s based on the binary code.
+If we want comprehensive knowledge and understanding, we must mention machine codes.
+As a starting point, machine code, or machine language, is the elemental language of computers.
+Besides being the lowest level of programming detail a programmer can see, it’s based on binary code.

-Launched in 1949, Assembly language was the first to move away from binary code.
-This allowed us to simplify machine code and make it easier for humans to read it.
+Assembly language was the first to move away from binary code.
+This allowed us to simplify machine code and make it easier for humans to read.
 As a result, it was the first widely-used programming language, but it had its issues.
-Among those, the most pressing one was that each type of computer used a different language.
+Among those, the most pressing was that each computer used a different language.
 This problem was what led the path to high-level languages.

 High-level languages are, in essence, different ways to say the same thing to a computer.
-Unlike low-level’s high-level languages are not restricted to a specific device.
-But, as different languages address different needs, they don’t serve the same purposes.
-Nowadays, with the amount of existing languages, some address similar needs.
-In those cases, choices rely on specific features or developer’s preferences.
-Now, let’s take a look at how high-level languages have progressed over time.
+Unlike low-level's, high-level languages are not restricted to a specific device.
+But, as other languages address different needs, they don't serve the same purposes.
+Nowadays, with the number of existing languages, some similar address needs.
+In those cases, choices rely on specific features or developers' preferences.
+Now, let’s look at how high-level languages have progressed over time.

 1952 - Autocode

-Developed by Alick Glennie, Autocode actually refers to a family of programming languages.
-As its biggest advance, it was able to translate into machine code with a compiler.
-Because of this, it’s thought of as the first compiled language.
-Also, it was the language applied for the Mark 1 computer, as well as Ferranti, Pegasus and Sirius.
+Developed by Alick Glennie, Autocode refers to a family of programming languages.
+As its biggest advance, it could translate into machine code with a compiler.
+Because of this, it's thought of as the first compiled language.
+Also, it was the language applied for the Mark 1 computer, Ferranti Pegasus, and Ferranti Sirius.

 1957 - Fortran

-Fortran stands for Formula Translation and it’s an IBM creation.
-For instance, Fortran 5 was the chosen language for Nasa’s probes Voyager 1 and Voyager 2.
-As a language, it’s used for numeric and scientific computation.
-Besides, it’s versatile, high-performance and easy-to-learn.
-On top of that, it’s still in use today!
+Fortran stands for Formula Translation, and it's an IBM creation.
+For instance, Fortran 5 was the chosen language for Nasa’s Voyager 1 and Voyager 2.
+As a language, it's used for numeric and scientific computation.
+Besides, it's versatile, high-performance, and easy to learn.
+On top of that, it's still in use today!
 This makes it the oldest programming language in usage.
-For that, IBM has credits for developing “the first computer language standard”.
+IBM has credits for developing “the first computer language standard.”

-ALGOrithmic Language is the creation of a committee of American and European scientists.
-Moreover, it was the first language to include begin and end code blocks.
-Also, it was the starting point for popular programming languages still used, like C, C++ and Java.
+Algorithmic Language is the creation of a committee of American and European scientists.
+Moreover, it was the first language to include beginning and end code blocks.
+Also, it was the starting point for popular programming languages like C, C++, and Java.

 Common Business-Oriented Language is a creation of Dr. Grace Murray Hopper.
 Usually known as COBOL, its original purpose was for it to be able to run on every computer.
 Furthermore, in its origins, it applied for business uses.
 As a result, you can find it on credit card processors and ATMs, to name a few.